This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.

 How To Wash Cloth Diapers

 Every cloth diapering family develops its own wash routine.
 The truth is that for MOST households, it isn’t as hard as it seems like it might be.
 You just need to jump in and try!
-But it is also true that each washing machine is a little bit different, some laundry detergents are better than others, and some people that live in places with extremely hard water may have some trial and error before they find their perfect wash routine.
+But it is also true that each washing machine is different, some detergents are better than others, and some people have issues with their water hardness.

 Here are some tips for washing your cloth diapers.
 For a helpful wash routine starting guide, sign up for my mailing list and get it sent right to your email!